 In this method, a solution of powdered bitumen and lavender oil was spread on a pewter plate.
 This thin layer base made out of glass, copper, tin or silver was then inserted in camera obscura.
-The setting was exposed to light for a period of 8 hours.
+The setting needed exposure of to light for a period of 8 hours.
 Even then, the image formed was non-visible.

-Later, Niépce would dip the plate in a diluted lavender oil bath, which would dissolve the unaffected bitumen particles which were not exposed to light.
+Later, he would dip the plate in a diluted lavender oil bath.
+Then it would dissolve the unaffected bitumen particles which got no exposure to light.

 The Daguerreotype was the first publicly available photographic process.
 This process was a commercial success and lasted for next 20 years.
-The Daguerreotype popularity hit the roof, and by 1850 there were over 70 Daguerreotype studios in New York City alone.
+The Daguerreotype popularity hit the roof.
+By 1850 there were over 70 Daguerreotype studios in New York City alone.

 In the late 1830s, Daguerre kept forward his work in front of to the French Academy of Sciences.
-Later, in 1839, the same process was revealed to the world.
+Later, in 1839, the world got to know about the same process.

 Since then, the field of photography began to develop in a swift.
-Many photographers experimented with each type of emulsion, by use of numerous chemicals and techniques.
-By mid-to-late-1800s, many developments such as emulsion plates and wet plates were developed.
+By mid-to-late-1800s, many developments took place, such as emulsion plates and wet plates.

 Until 1952, Niépce received less credit for his contribution to photography.
 The historians Alison and Helmut Gernsheim rediscovered Niépce’s original work.

-The discovery enlightened the world, that it was Niépce’s Heliographic Process which formed an image created on a light-sensitive surface, by the action of light.
+This discovery enlightened the world.
+It was Heliographic Process which formed an image on a light-sensitive surface, by the action of light.

 It was First Successful example of modern day photography.